denten-books/plain-text/5-screen.md

 to move further laterally.

-The human visual system is particularly adapt at tracking smooth, horizontal movement, cognitively anticipating the perceived trajectory of a moving object, while stabilizing the retinal image and keeping it at the center of the fovea in what is called "smooth pursuit" lateral eye movement [@rottach_comparison_1996; @purves_types_2001;
+The human visual system is particularly adapt at tracking smooth, horizontal movement, cognitively anticipating the perceived trajectory of a laterally moving object, while stabilizing the retinal image and keeping it at the center of the fovea in what is called "smooth pursuit" lateral eye movement [@rottach_comparison_1996; @purves_types_2001;
 @didyk_perceptually-motivated_2010].
-To put it simply, we are good at tracking things that move horizontally, as when observing an antelope running across the steppe.
-Even though our brain cannot capture such movement smoothly, it fills in the gaps to give the illusion of smooth lateral movement.
-This makes humans good at anticipating the trajectory of laterally moving objects.
+To put it simply, we are good at tracking things that move horizontally, as when observing an antelope running across the plains.
+Even though our brain cannot capture such movement smoothly, the mind fills in such gaps to give the illusion of smooth movement sideways.
+This makes humans good at anticipating the trajectory of laterally moving objects, a likely adaptation useful for self-defense and hunting.
 But beyond some threshold, and particularly when things move rapidly up and down, the motion begins to appear jerky.
-Think of it as tracking a fly, which appears to skip from one place to another.
+Think of tracking a fly, for example, which appears to skip from one place to another as the visual system struggles to processes complex trajectories at speeds beyond the available threshold.

 The "sample and hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
 The brain attempts to anticipate the trajectory of moving objects on screen assuming that the object is moving smoothly.
-But the object's anticipated location does not always correspond to its actual trajectory on the screen.
-Because of flicker, the movement is actually jerky---it is missing some frames, if you will.
+But the object's anticipated location does not always correspond to its actual trajectory on the screen, since the motion of a represented object-image in the frame does not follow the anticipated physics of a similarly-sized real-world object.
+Trajectories of moving objects on the screen are subject to the vagrancies of video editing and recording.
+Because of the flicker, the movement is actually jerky; it is missing frames.
 The moving object appears at discrete stationary locations punctuated by gaps in on-screen movement.
 This mismatch between what is expected and what is perceived appears to the eye as blur.
-Shapes become fuzzy in motion [@klompenhouwer_motion_2004;
+Shapes become fuzzy in motion under certain unfavorable viewing conditions [@klompenhouwer_motion_2004; @har-noy_lcd_2008].
-@har-noy_lcd_2008].
 To complicate matters further, the on-off phase transitions of the liquid crystal medium are not instantaneous.
-The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@kurita_moving_2001; @pan_lcd_2005].
-Digital television is not so digital after all.
+The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@kurita_moving_2001;
+@pan_lcd_2005].
+Digital television runs into the analog limitations of the liquid crystal medium.

 To put all of these factors together: we observe film shot at 24 frames per second on LCD screens that redraw the screen at 60-120 times per second.
-The disparity between the low sampling rate of traditional film and high sampling rate of modern monitors has unintended side effects when coupled to human perceptual apparatus, evolved to perceive motion in a particular way.
+The disparity between the low sampling rate of traditional film and high sampling rate of modern monitors has unintended side effects when coupled with the human perceptual apparatus, evolved to perceive motion in a particular way.
 The liquid crystal does not perfectly transition in a binary way as one would expect.
 To make matters worse we increasingly watch television on small hand-held devices, close to our field of vision.
 The combination of these factors made early LCD displays unsuitable for home entertainment.

-To compensate for motion blur, LCD manufacturers introduced Motion-Compensated Frame Interpolation (MCFI), by which the television itself inserts extra computed frames in between the original stock footage.
+To compensate for motion blur, LCD manufacturers introduced a technology called Motion-Compensated Frame Interpolation (MCFI), by which the television itself inserts artificially computed frames in between the original stock footage.
+The algorithm averages the moving object between two frames, creates an approximation of its position, and injects the computed frame into the action.
 The extra frames should, in theory, make the motion appear more natural, filling in the missing gaps that confuse the brain.
 Unfortunately for the viewer, the effectively higher sample rates carry a major unintended side effect.
 Most viewers associate sampling rates of 40Hz and above with daytime soap operas, which were, for a time, shot on lower quality (but more modern) video equipment as opposed to expensive legacy film equipment still in use by the big-budget film industry.
 Film is expensive because film cameras work by fixing the image onto the medium through a photochemical process.
 Like traditional film photography, raw footage must be developed and processed properly before it can be used for editing, playback, and distribution.
 Video and more modern, digital recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape or solid state "floating gate" storage.
 The transducer (tape head) reads and writes directly from and to tape, making magnetic storage significantly more compact and less expensive than film, as it does not require chemical processing for playback [@edgerton_columbia_2009].

 Crucially for our story, video recorders operate at 60 frames per second, a recording resolution that together with the distinctive video color profile